fabio-d/xc16plusplus/README.md

     set of build tools (incl. `make`, C and C++ compiler).
  2. Download the official Microchip source code for your XC16 version and unpack it (e.g. `unzip xc16-v1.24-src.zip`)
- 3. Patch the source code using the patch file that is most appropriate for your version, for example:
+ 3. Patch the source code using the patch file that is appropriate for your version, for example:
     <pre>cd /path/to/v1.24.src/
     patch -p1 < /path/to/xc16plusplus_1_24.patch</pre>